2. Conway Stewart Pens - Current Stock

 Like most pen manufacturers, Conway Stewart failed to judge the impact of the ball pen correctly and after the war they struggled to compete against the deluge of cheap writing instruments.
 Although they carried on with an economy range for some time it was only delaying the inevitable and Conway Stewart faded into obscurity in the early 1980's.

 This was not the end of Conway Stewart however, in 1994 Don Yendle bought the trade name and rights to the Conway Stewart brand and it has since been reborn.
-Yendle's company now make high end pens based on the traditional designs and models used by Conway Stewart 80 years ago.
+There have been various owners since then, but Conway Stewart is growing from strength to strength and are still manufacturing pens in the UK from their new workshop in Emsworth, Hampshire.
+There are over 100 different pens are on their website, many are based on the traditional designs and models produced by Conway Stewart over the last 100 years including the Churchill, Winston, Series 100, Series 58 and the Duro; See their current range on https://conwaystewart.com/